kkoz3434/lwm2m-astro-pi/README.md

 - Planet we are currently at (using atmospheric data collected by sensors)

 # Implementation
-Business logic we implemented is mainly in 5670 Resource Handler.
+Business logic we implemented is mainly in 5700 Resource Handler.
 It computes a LWM2M response to the client's request.
+Depending on the given instance number it computes either astronauts, planet, or charging power.
-5751 Handler gives the sensor type.
+5751 Handler gives the sensor type, and ...
+Handler gives the ...

 # Authors
 @koszar91, ...